idea-kmi/LiteMap/sites/multi/all/language/README.txt

 the same keys, the text will be replaced with your version when the language files are loaded.

-NOTE: If what you want to change any of the core terms, the names of the categories or links, for example, if you wish to call 'Themes' say 'Topics' instead on your Hub, you can just create a custom languagecore.php file and change the text in that.
+NOTE: If what you want to change any of the core terms, the names of the categories or links, for example, if you wish to call 'Issues' say 'Problems' instead on your version of the site, you can just create a custom languagecore.php file and change the text in that.
 These terms will ripple through the rest of the interface text as all the rest of the text should reference those terms through their keys.
-This makes it easy to change the basic terminology for a given Hub community without editing lots of interface text.
+This makes it easy to change the basic terminology for a given litemap instance without editing lots of interface text.

 IMPORTANT: There are two none-standard items in the language folder that are not handled in the same way as the other language files: